Ingredients to Avoid for Low Porosity Hair: A Comprehensive Guide

 Certain ingredients are blended with PEG, PPG, or EO to change their chemical properties and make them more water-soluble.

-1,4-Dioxane which is a solvent used in these chemical processes has been a matter of concern.
+1,4-Dioxane,ย a solvent used in these chemical processes, has been a matter of concern.
 Exposure to this chemical compound (1,4-dioxane) may cause discomfort in the form of a sore throat, difficulty breathing, and irritation around the eyes and nose.

 Recently, ingredient manufacturers have been working to control the 1,4-dioxane concentration in their chemicals and minimize their exposure to consumers.

 Shopping smart is key for any consumer.
-The best way to ensure the safety of your product is by inquiring about its 1,4-dioxane level from the product manufacturer directly.
+The best way to ensure your product’s safety is by directly inquiring about its 1,4-dioxane level from the product manufacturer.

-Remember: doing your research before purchase will save you a world of worry down the road.
+Remember: researching before purchasing will save you a world of worry down the road.
 That’s why it’s highly recommended that consumers look out for PEG, PPG, and EO-free products when possible; prevention beats cure every time!

 Common ingredients with PEG, PPG, or EO moiety are listed below: